Dr. Yi Li, Assistant Professor

 Outreach and Community Service

 Yi is collaborating with colleagues and working with students on research projects.
-His professional involvement includes manuscript reviews for several scientific journals.
+He serves on editorial boards of two scientific journals and reviews manuscripts for a few of scientific journals.

 Department of Human Sciences